lightray22/andromeda-desktop-clients/README.md

 ## License

-Andromeda including all source code and any documentation are copyrighted by the author.
-Use of this repository and source code is licensed under the AGPLv3.
-Contributors agree that any contributions made to the repository are issued under this license.
-Commercial licenses can be obtained separately.
+Andromeda including all source code, documentation, and APIs are copyrighted by the author.
+Use of any code is licensed under the GNU GPL Version 3.
+Use of any documentation (wiki, readme, etc.) is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 (CC BY-NC-SA 3.0) license.
+Alternative commercial licenses for either can be obtained separately.
+Contributors agree that all contributions are made under the existing license.

 ## Doxygen